khalid-naami/khalid-naami.github.io/blog/2026-04-25-options-speed-gamma-of-gamma.md

 *   As the price approaches the **Strike Price**, Gamma tends to rise.
 *   As the price moves away from the strike, Gamma decreases.

 Speed measures the pace of this increase or decrease.
-For risk managers, Speed is the early warning signal that tells them their Gamma hedge (Gamma-Neutral position) might become ineffective very quickly if the market moves.
+For risk managers, Speed is the early warning signal that tells them their Gamma-neutral position—monitored via the [Ultimate Options Dashboard](/blog/ultimate-options-dashboard-guide)—might become ineffective very quickly if the market moves.

 ![Options Speed Analysis](/img/speed-v2.webp)